 Mariana grew up in Peru and studied abroad, always wanting to help her country reach more equality of opportunity and bring more women and more diversity to the tech sector.
 Mariana started a software company and knew she needed diverse talent, and was inspired to found Laboratoria when her need to help women and Peru could be applied to her other passions.

 Running a High Impact Business

 Mariana measures the impact of Laboratoria by the placement rates and incomes of graduates of the program.
-Currently, Laboratoria has an 80% placement rate of students in jobs that are triple their previous income, which enables them to dramatically improve their socioeconomic status The hardest things Mariana experienced in starting Laboratoria were the responsibility on her shoulders, the difficulty of finding a good business model and fundraising to sustain the quality of that model.
+Currently, Laboratoria has over 1000 graduates and 80% placement rate of students in jobs that are triple their previous income, which enables them to dramatically improve their socioeconomic status.
+The hardest things Mariana experienced in starting Laboratoria were the responsibility on her shoulders, the difficulty of finding a good business model and fundraising to sustain the quality of that model.
 Mariana says that despite the struggle, she is motivated by the contribution she has made to the world and that all the work has been worth it.